Tag: Trump

 He sees all thinking as “overthinking” because thought is so profoundly alien to him.
 He doesn’t know how to think.
 He reacts, he blurts, he exclaims, he feels angry or conceited, he watches Fox.
 That’s it, that’s his mental life.

-He wants the issues to be “very simple” because very simple is all he can understand, and that is because he is lazy as … Read the rest
+He wants the issues to be “very simple” because very simple is all he can understand, and that is because he is lazy as well as stupid, so he’s never made any effort to improve the unpromising intellectual capacity he started with.

 Trump retweeted this last night.